This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias #PersilLaundry

 - Open the door and take a big whiff – if it smells musty, moldy or just gross, it’s time to learn how to clean your washing machine.

-The more we’ve used our washing machine the past several months, the dirtier it has become.
+The more we’ve used our washing machine the past several months with a growing family, the dirtier it has become.
 We’ve been busier than ever, so cleaning our washing machine has really taken a back seat and it’s gotten really bad!
-It was in desperate need of a deep cleaning, so I thought it would be a perfect chance to teach you how to clean your washing machine!
-I think you’re going to love this tutorial!

-What you need to clean washing machine:
+What you need to clean a washing machine:

 - Cleaning vinegar